fretboardfreak/space/README.rst

 :ls [OBJECT]: list focus-able entitites like planets or squadrons

-    - aliases: list
+    - aliases: list, show, sh

-    - With no arguments list available focus-able objects.
-With identifier of a focus-able object as an argument, act as an alias for show.
+    - With no arguments, print details of focussed object.
+      With object identifier argument, print details of identefied object.
+      With "-a|--available", print a list of objects that could be focussed on using the "cd" commmand.

 :cd OBJECT: change focussed object

     - aliases: focus

-:show [OBJECT]: like list except show prints the details of the objects too

-    - aliases: sh

-    - Show details of the current focused object.
-With an object identifier argument show details of the given object.

 :user: access to the user's profile and statistics